tango-controls/tango-doc/source/administration/services/hdbpp/hdbpp-cm-interface.rst

 Attributes
 ~~~~~~~~~~

-The attributes of the are summarized in attributes-table.
+The attributes of the configuration manager are summarized in attributes-table.

 +-------------------------------+-------------------------------------------------------------------+
 | ArchiverContext               | return archiver context                                           |